StephenMulingwa/Group_Project/README.md

 This is a visualization that portrays a comparison of the production budget and worldwide gross by studios.
 ![image](https://github.com/StephenMulingwa/Group_Project/blob/406558a8d8382c13d124faea316e579fe13c4e3b/WhatsApp%20Image%202024-10-29%20at%2022.44.52.jpeg)

+BV, Fox, Uni and WB had the high production budget and also had high Worldwide gross.

 ### CONCLUSION
 - It is clear that Drama, Comedy, and Action genres are the most successful because they have significantly more films produced compared to other genres, suggesting high market demand.
 - Genres like Sports, Sci-Fi, and Fantasy achieve high gross revenues, strong viewer ratings, and favourable ROIs, while genres like War and News have lower financial returns and ratings,